kushkapadia/servitect/README.md

 <img src="https://github.com/kushkapadia/servitect/blob/main/servitectLogo.jpeg" alt="Description" width="400" height="250">
 </div>

-## **Why Servitect?**
+### Why Servitect?

 Servitect is designed to simplify and accelerate the server development process by automating the setup of essential components for a modern backend.
 Here’s why you should choose Servitect:

--**Speedy Development**: Perfect for **_hackathons_** and rapid **_prototyping_**, Servitect allows you to set up a fully functional server in minutes, letting you focus on building unique features and meeting tight deadlines rather than getting stuck in setup.
+- **Speedy Development**: Perfect for **hackathons** and **rapid prototyping**, Servitect allows you to set up a fully functional server in minutes, letting you focus on building unique features and meeting tight deadlines rather than getting stuck in setup.

--**MongoDB Integration**: Support MongoDB by default to makes it ideal for modern applications.
+- **MongoDB Integration**: Support for **MongoDB** by default makes it ideal for modern applications that require a flexible and scalable NoSQL database.

--**Customizable**: Servitect’s menu-driven approach allows you to pick and choose the features you need, giving you flexibility while still automating repetitive tasks.
+- **Customizable**: Servitect’s menu-driven approach allows you to pick and choose the features you need, giving you flexibility while still automating repetitive tasks.

+Servitect streamlines the backend creation process, allowing developers to focus on building what matters most.
+Whether you're a beginner or an experienced developer, Servitect provides the tools you need to jumpstart your server development!

 ## 🚀 **Features**

 `Servitect` comes with a variety of built-in features that streamline the development process: